StevePro7/SegaMasterSystemLinux/myREADME.md

 - In the shop, if you buy an item you already have then the gold will be deducted unconditionally so be aware - there is no validation!
 - Try to get "+1 Life" just in case you lose a fight or the final boss battle so you do not have to restart game
 - Maximize player HP + XP and get the best weapon "Axe" and the best armor "Kolchuga" before attempting to beat the boss.
 - Once you fight the boss you cannot "Run away".
-Try to fight boss once you have > 60 XP because your weapon and armor will be slightly more powerful!
+Try to fight boss once you have > 60 XP because your weapon and armor may be slightly more powerful!

 ###### CHEATS
 - On splash screen, hold joystick down and press button 2 to change default background color.
 - On stats screen, move joystick left or right to skip over the flashing arrows indication.
 - On title screen, hold fire2 to skip intro music.
 Same applies on boss and over screens.
-- In forest screen, press fire2 to "Run away" without risking losing any HPs.
+- In forest screen, press fire2 to "Run away" without risking losing any HPs [Easy mode].

 ###### DEBUGGING
 - On Windows you should be able to debug the source code directly from Visual Studio Code after pressing F5